 1. Whisk the egg, mayo, old bay seasoning, lemon juice, coconut aminos, dijon mustard, and parsley in a large bowl.
 Add crab meat and almond flour and use a spatula to gently fold the mixture together.
 You want to be careful not to break the crab pieces apart.

-2. Chill the mixture in the fridge for minimum 20 minutes (up to overnight) – this will ensure it stays together when you form the cakes!
+2. Chill the crab cake mixture in the fridge for minimum 20 minutes (up to overnight) – this will ensure it stays together when you form the cakes!

 Oven Method Crab Cakes